Updated on 18th September 2025 | 3:21 PM | #XATSyllabus2026

-The XAT syllabus 2026 is usually set by XLRI Jamshedpur, which does not contain any fixed number of topics, nor does it typically release any fixed XAT syllabus every year.
-However, based on previous year trends, it has been observed that the XAT 2026 syllabus contains four major areas, namely:
+Understanding the XAT syllabus 2026 is crucial for effective preparation, as it helps you identify important topics, allocate study time smartly, and strengthen your exam strategy to maximise your score.
+The syllabus is set by XLRI Jamshedpur. which does not contain any fixed number of topics, nor does it typically release a fixed XAT syllabus every year.
+The XAT 2026 syllabus includes four major areas, namely:

-XAT has one unique section, i.e. Decision Making, for which candidates must prepare separately.
-The XAT exam syllabus 2026 has not changed this year, but the pattern has been revised; the essay writing section has been removed from the XAT 2026 exam, and General Knowledge will have only 20 questions.
+XAT has one unique section, i.e. Decision Making, that hasn’t been seen in other MBA entrance exams, and candidates must prepare separately.
+The XAT exam syllabus for 2026 remains unchanged, but the pattern has been revised.
+The essay writing section has been removed from the XAT 2026 exam, and General Knowledge will now comprise only 20 questions.
 It is expected that the XAT 2026 question paper will have 95 questions.
-The exam will last only 180 minutes, and to score a good percentile in the XAT exam, candidates must cover every topic covered under XAT exam syllabus.
+The exam will last only 180 minutes, and to score a good percentile in the XAT exam, candidates must cover every topic covered under the XAT exam syllabus.

-The XAT exam syllabus is just as extensive as the CAT Syllabus.
-Similar to CAT, it does not have an official XAT syllabus 2026, which gives the convening body some flexibility while setting the paper.
-Before covering the XAT 2026 syllabus, it is advisable for all XAT takers to be aware of the XAT Exam Pattern 2026, which has to be carefully looked at.
+The XAT syllabus is as complicated as the CAT syllabus, and candidates must spend some time understanding it to prepare a strategy for the exam.
+Like CAT, there is no official XAT syllabus, so it is advisable for all the XAT takers to be aware of the XAT Exam Pattern 2026, which has to be carefully looked at.

-XAT Exam Syllabus 2026 is comprised of four main sections that are to be looked at thoroughly:
+XAT Exam Syllabus 2026 comprises four main sections that are to be looked at thoroughly:

 XAT Exam Syllabus 2026 |